Digital-Transformation-Summer-Corps/RIS-Chatbot/README.md

 The benchmark is judged by an LLM on the closeness of the chatbot's answer to the documentation provided.
 Currently, we support the use of OpenAI and Gemini models. `Gemini-2.5-Pro` and `OpenAI o3` seem the model promising.

 ## Generate Questions
+To generate the test questions, run the following
 ```bash
 cd validation
 python generate_questions_gemini.py
 # Or
 # python generate_questions_o3.py
 ```
-This will create three questions for each page in RIS Documentation using the model you chose.
-We use the following prompt but feel free to play around with it:
+We use the following prompt but feel free to engineer it further to generate different-style questions:
 ```bash
 Create 3 frequently asked questions (FAQs) based on the following document.
 Write the kinds of questions that users commonly ask after reading this document